rockyhawk64/CommandPanels/README.md

   <a href="https://commandpanels.net"><img src="https://i.imgur.com/hg68XFc.png" alt="Editor"></a>Editor Coming Soon...
 </p>

-### About
+## About
-Minecraft Servers use GUIs for many tasks from lobbies to shops.
+Minecraft Servers use GUIs for many different tasks from lobbies to shops.
 Command Panels takes a simple approach to YAML scripting to create a powerful yet simple design.
-If you don't feel like scripting, Command Panels is one of the few free plugins you will find that provides a powerful editor.
-Almost every feature that is available when scripting is included in the editor.

-  - Lightweight
-  - PlaceholderAPI support
-  - Comes with an advanced editor
-  - Unlimited GUIs
-  - Create complex panel systems
+Use variables, data, placeholders and other powerful tools to fully customize your GUIs.

+Command Panels treats the inventory as three different sections, you have the Top, Middle and Bottom.
+Which are the Chest, Player and Hotbar locations.
+You can have three GUIs running simultaneously, by simply choosing which location you want a panel to open!

+Making a plugin?
+You can use Command Panels as a library to make your own GUIs for your plugins.
+It's as simple as making a panel, adding the panel YAML file to your plugin and adding one line of code to open the panel.

+## Main Features

+**Online Editor** Offers simple GUI creation, the layout and logic has been simplified for easier usage.

+**Animations, Logic, Data** are some of the powerful YAML tools that can be used in your GUIs!

+**Player Inventory** allows you to extend the GUI into the player's inventory area underneath, to make advanced menu experiences!

+**Developer API** for easy GUI creation in your own plugins (using this as a dependency) or simply to interact with Command Panels.

 ### Spigot Page
 You can find the spigot page for the plugin [here](https://www.spigotmc.org/resources/67788/).